devopshubin/IaC_Terraform/README.md

 # IaC_Terraform
-Infrastructure as Code using Terraoform
+Infrastructure as Code using Terraform